AnhCaooo/energy-compliance/privacy-policy/privacy-policy.md

-# Privacy Policy for Venery
+# Privacy Policy for Sthor

 **Effective Date**: [1st September 2025]

-Thank you for using **Venery** (“we”, “our”, or “us”).
+Thank you for using **Sthor** (“we”, “our”, or “us”).
 Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your information when you use our mobile application **Venery**.
+This Privacy Policy explains how we collect, use, and protect your information when you use our mobile application **Sthor**.

 ---

 ## 1. Information We Collect

 ### A. Account Information
-To use Venery, you are required to create an account.
+To use Sthor, you are required to create an account.
 We collect:
 - **Email address**
 - **Username** (no specific requirements)